We are always talking about a healthy lifestyle and how healthy eating and exercising are essential for leading a healthy lifestyle.

 4. Exercise Regularly

 Exercising regularly makes your sleep schedule more regular.
 It is usually better if you exercise in the morning or afternoon.
-If you do exercise at night, do not exercise before two hours of bedtime, as the adrenaline may disrupt your sleep.
+If you do exercise at night, do not exercise two hours before bedtime, as the adrenaline may disrupt your sleep.

-Deep sleep helps the immune system, support cardiac health, and improve anxiety and stress.
+Deep sleep helps the immune system, supports cardiac health, and improves anxiety and stress.

 Exercise can contribute to more sound and restful sleep.
 Physical activity increases the time spent in deep sleep, the most physically restorative sleep phase.